The City’s unique biodiversity and ecological systems play an essential role in the cultural, spiritual, mental and physical health of our community.

 City of Canning residents were invited to name a street tree and write them a unique welcome message.
 Using mapping software, the City has documented the locations of where trees have been planted so that you can go and visit your new friend now they have officially moved in.

 Did you name a Street Tree?
-Find out where your street tree is growing on our Welcome a Street Tree Map
+Find out where your street tree is growing on the Welcome a Street Tree Map.

 Our Park Our Place Project